-Slow Cooker Salsa is so delicious and it adds a depth of flavor to your chips, tacos, sandwiches, soups and much more.
+This Salsa Recipe from the slow cooker is made with fresh tomatoes.
+It is so delicious and it adds a homemade depth of flavor to your chips, tacos, sandwiches, soups and much more.
 Crock pot cooking indoors or out!

 Slow Cooker Salsa

 - 4 habanero jalapeno or serrano peppers, fresh

 - ½ cup cilantro fresh, you can use Italian parsley or flat leaf parsley if you don't like cilantro - fresh basil would work great too.

 - Cut the tomatoes into quarters, take out the cores and throw away.